THE MACARONI CLUB

 Samuel Drybutter was a jeweller and bookseller, who kept a shop in Westminster Hall.
 The newspapers often refer to him as a ‘toyman’, which means a seller of luxury goods such as jewellery, watches, and various trinkets.
 He began as an assistant to his mother Jane Drybutter, acting as manager of her shop in Pall Mall where she sold luxury items such as tortoishell snuffboxes and diamond rings and books with gold mounts, while he worked mainly from the shop (or stall) in Westminster Hall, where he also sold books.
 Jane Drybutter let out rooms above her shop in Pall Mall, and she also had a shop in Tunbridge Wells selling similar and less expensive items such as pocketbooks and ribbons and linen goods.
 The Drybutters frequently dealt with the wholesalers James Cox and Edward Grace.
 In October 1757 Cox and Grace prosecuted Samuel Drybutter for stealing two tortoishell snuff boxes from them, which he had had mounted in gold and had pretended he got them from another source.
 When charged, Drybutter claimed they were in a consignment of things for him to consider on a ‘sale or return’ basis, and that in the meantime he had them mounted for one of his customers who had seen them in his shop.
 He fully intended to pay for the boxes.
 Although Drybutter had previously been investigated for dealing in stolen goods, on this occasion it looked as though Cox and Grace had made a mistake in their records, and Drybutter was acquitted.
 Many people in the trade a case maker, a jeweller, a bookseller, a silk weaver, a watchmaker, a tailor, etc. testified to Drybutter’s honesty and good character.

 Drybutter again appeared at the Old Bailey in September 1767, but this time as the prosecutor, alledging that two boys, William Wools and Thomas Mills, had broken into his shop in Westminster Hall and stolen two silver watches, twenty-seven gold rings, a silver nutmeg-grater, thirty-five pairs of silver buckles, and other items.
 They were convicted and sentenced to transportation.
 In January 1771 Drybutter again appeared at the Old Bailey, to prosecute Michael Welch for stealing numerous items from his shop: a lacquer snuffbox, a silver nutmeg grater, silver thimbles, a bracelet set with garnets, numerous shoe buckles and knee buckles, watches, pencil cases, silver tankards, candlesticks and snuffers etc.; and further charged Michael Welch’s wife Lettia Johnson for receiving these goods, knowing them to have been stolen.
 Most of the goods showed up in a pawnbroker’s shop in Holborn.
 Welch was found guilty and transported, though his wife was acquitted.
 Drybutter again appeared at the Old Bailey in October 1776, in a complicated case in which William Davis was prosecuted for counterfeiting a warrant for the delivery of casks of wine and other goods by the United Company of Merchants of England trading to the East Indies, for which Drybutter had advanced the sum of £1,900.
-Drybutter was now living in the rooms above his house in Pall Mall, and let out the ground floor premises as a lottery office (presumably his mother had died, or at least had retired from business and no longer kept a shop herself).
+Drybutter was now living in the rooms above his house in Pall Mall, and let out the ground floor premises as a lottery office (his mother had died in 1761).
 An interesting bit of information from this trial relates to Drybutter’s physical size.
 William Davis, in his defence, said ‘I should not have suffered myself to be taken in my own house by Mr. Drybutter, a very little man, who I could have put down with one hand; he took me in my own house, where the greatest opportunity was offered me for escaping’ had he wished to do so.
 He claimed he did not intend to defraud Drybutter but intended to reimburse the funds in several months.
 Davis, who had a wife and three children, was found guilty and sentenced to death.